Ryoichi Taguchi: WBA light-flyweight champion

 Taguchi made his third title defense against the former WBA minimumweight champion Juan Jose Landaeta, who was at the time the #7 ranked WBA light-flyweight contender, on April 27, 2016.
-Just like his previous three title fights, the fight took place at the Ota City General Gymnasium in Tokyo, Japan.
+Like his previous three title fights, the fight took place at the Ota City General Gymnasium in Tokyo, Japan.
 Landaeta retired from the fight at the end of the eleventh round, after being knocked down five times in the preceding rounds.

 Taguchi faced yet another former WBA minimumweight champion, Ryo Miyazaki, in his fourth title defense.
 Taguchi was scheduled to fight the #1 ranked WBA light-flyweight contender on August 31, 2016, at the Ota City General Gymnasium in Tokyo, Japan.
-He won the fight by unanimous decision, with scores of 116-112, 117-111 and 119-109.
+He won the fight by unanimous decision, with scores of 116–112, 117-111 and 119–109.
 Following this victory, Taguchi was awarded the August Monthly Outstanding Fighter Award by the WBA.

 Taguchi made his fifth title defense against the undefeated Carlos Cañizales, who was at the time the #3 ranked WBA light-flyweight contender, on December 31, 2016.
 The fight was ruled a split decision draw.
-Judges Derek Milham and Octavio Rodriguez each awarded a 116-112 scorecard to Cañizales and Taguchi respectively, while judge Philippe Verbeke scored the fight as a 114-114 draw.
+Judges Derek Milham and Octavio Rodriguez each awarded a 116-112 scorecard to Cañizales and Taguchi respectively, while judge Philippe Verbeke scored the fight as a 114–114 draw.

 Taguchi was scheduled to make his sixth title defense against Rober Barrera on July 23, 2017, at the Ota City General Gymnasium in Tokyo, Japan.
 Taguchi put in a dominant performance and won the fight by a ninth-round technical knockout, 24 seconds into the round.

 WBA and IBF unified champion

 After successfully defending his title six times, Taguchi was scheduled to fight the IBF light-flyweight champion Milan Melindo in a title unification bout.
 Additionally, the vacant The Ring light-flyweight title was on the stake as well.
 The super fight between the two champions was set for December 31, 2017, and was contested at the Ota City General Gymnasium in Tokyo, Japan, same as all of Taguchi's previous title fights.
 Taguchi beat Melindo by unanimous decision, who was unable to make use of his 4-inch height and reach advantage.
 Two judges scored the fight 117-111 for Taguchi, while the third judge awarded him a 116-111 scorecard.
 He was awarded the December Monthly Outstanding Fighter Award by the WBA.

 Taguchi made his first title defense as a unified light-flyweight champion against the former minimumweight unified champion Hekkie Budler on May 20, 2018.
-Despite coming into the fight as a favorite, and with a height and reach advantage, Taguchi lost the fight by unanimous decision, with all three judges scoring the fight 114–113 for Budler.
+Taguchi lost the fight by controversial decision, with scores of 114–113 on all three judge's scorecards.
 On November 20, 2018, Taguchi announced his retirement from the sport.